Artist

 Escapism is an immersive art.
 It satisfies a desire for sensual pleasure.
 It envelops the viewer in a hermetic and narcissistic space where reality is suspended.
 Stimulated by an individual’s need for escape the realm of the imaginary is opened and new possibilities arise.
 Non-places that do not exist make themselves possible, submerging the individual and leaving them in a state of confusion.
 Spectators who participate or view an escapist action become disconnected from their everyday surroundings and transport themselves to a place of contemplation or simply blank out.

 The first evening program takes place on Black Friday.
 Renowned as the biggest shopping day in the US, and an indicator for financial forecast for the upcoming holiday season, Black Friday also refers to the financial crisis of 1869.
-On Black Friday, Julian Higuerey NĂșñez and Ignacio PĂ©rez PĂ©rez start the evening with the last performance of their twelve-hour day. claude wittmann explores the fears we experience in times of economic uncertainty and the mob like tendency to blame it on the “other”.
-In this case Wittmann looks at the instances in history where woman have been labeled as witches and damned for financial hardship within communities.
-Rodolphe-Yves Lapointe addresses risk taking and responsibility in a final desperate act of escapism.
+On Black Friday, Julian Higuerey NĂșñez and Ignacio PĂ©rez PĂ©rez start the evening with the last performance of their twelve-hour day. claude wittmann explores the fears we experience in times of economic uncertainty and the mob-like tendency to blame it on the “other”.
+In this case, Wittmann looks at the instances in history where women have been labelled as witches and damned for financial hardship within communities.
+Rodolphe-Yves Lapointe addresses risk-taking and responsibility in a final desperate act of escapism.

 Nut your way out!